magomimmo/modern-cljs/doc/tutorial-15.md

 $
 ```

-The `lein test` command executes by default all the defined tests (at
+By default, the `lein test` command executes all the defined tests (at
 the moment just one test containing 3 assertions).
 If you want to run
 a specific test you have to pass its namespace to the `lein test`
 command as follows: